holtrop/propane/doc/user_guide.md

 The above examples demonstrate how the parser values for the rule components can be used to produce the parser value for the accepted rule.

-Parser rule code blocks are not allowed and not used when tree generation mode is active.
+In tree generation mode, parser rule code blocks access the reduced rule tree node and its component tree nodes via `$$`, `$1`, `$2`, etc... (see the "Parser rule code blocks" section).
+Field aliases may still be used in tree generation mode to reference a component tree node by name, behaving identically to the corresponding positional reference.

 ##> User termination of the lexer or parser